IntergatedCircuits/USBDevice/README.md

 ## Contents

 The project consists of the followings:
-1. The USB 2.0 device framework is located in the **Device** folder.
+* The USB 2.0 device framework is located in the **Device** folder.
-2. Common USB classes are implemented as part of the project, under the **Class** folder.
+* Common USB classes are implemented as part of the project, under the **Class** folder.
+* HID report descriptor headers and usage table definitions are available under the **Include/HID** folder.
-3. The *Templates* folder contains `usbd_config.h` configuration file and various example files.
+* The *Templates* folder contains `usbd_config.h` configuration file and various example files.
-4. The *Doc* folder contains a prepared *doxyfile* for Doxygen documentation generation.
+* The *Doc* folder contains a prepared *doxyfile* for Doxygen documentation generation.

 ## Platform support